Kar3n33/ReadMeGenerator/ReadMe.md

       * [Test](#test)

       ## Installation
-       undefined
+       npm i

       ## Usage
-      npm i
+      undefined

       ## License
       MIT

       ## Contributing
-      Any suggestions or questions just email me.
+      feel free to reach out via email with any tips/suggestions.

       ## Test
       The application will be evoked using the following command: